YOU HAVE SOMEHOW REACHED manfacingnortheast.com

 GRAFFITISTAN (800 words) Inconvenience raised to an art form.

-THE KANNIBAL CLUB (980 words) When you’re on the run in Siberia, what could be more convenient?
+THE KANNIBAL CLUB: HOW TO SURVIVE A GULAG ESCAPE (980 words) When you’re on the run in Siberia, what could be more convenient?

 WHIPPED BY THREE FLAGS: THE KOREAN WHO KEPT GETTING CAUGHT (2,700 words) Two wars, three armies, three continents: more than enough for one man.

-THE CITY OF HYPHENS (or THE DRUNKEN CORONER): TRIESTE (2,900 words) A lot of Italians aren’t even sure it was in Italy.
+THE CITY OF HYPHENS (or THE DRUNKEN CORONER): TRIESTE (2,900 words) A lot of Italians weren’t even sure it was in Italy.

 THE MEN WHO WEREN’T THERE: BUTCH CASSIDY & THE SUNDANCE KID (6,900 words) Butch and Sundance are dead.
 No they ain’t.
 Yes they are.
 No they ain’t.
 Yes they are.
 No they ain’t.
 So, where are they?